Growing Dome Gardening Advice

 Paying Attention to Seed Spacing

 After punching in this morning I went out to the 33′ Dome here at Growing Spaces to check on the lettuce seedlings surrounding the new strawberry transplants.
-Once again it appears we have planted way too densely again, not hard to do with fine little lettuce seeds.
-So I spent about 10 minutes plucking out...
+Once again it appears we have planted way too densely, not hard to do with fine little lettuce seeds.
+So I spent about 10 minutes plucking out some...

 Continue reading »